 If you’re confident that you have a virus on your router, resetting it to factory settings may delete most malware.

 If your router has been compromised, you need to change all your passwords.
 Start from your administrator credentials and then move to your accounts.
 Avoid short passwords such as “kangaroo” or “james200” as hackers can crack them in a snap.
 Look at no less than 12-character passwords and be sure to use special symbols and numbers along with lower- and uppercase letters.

 Whether it’s your phone or computer that has been infected through your router, you need to perform a full scan of your system.
 Use a dedicated antivirus software to search for anything suspicious.
 Otherwise, a virus can sit silently on your machine and continue doing its dirty job.

 While your router might have the latest firmware version installed, it’s better to check this for yourself.
 You can download the updates from the manufacturer's website.

-If you’re looking for extra security, install a VPN on your router.
+If you’re looking for extra security, configure a VPN for your router.
 It will mask your IP address and encrypt traffic, thus mitigating the risk of getting attacked again.
-When you install a VPN on a router, your whole network is protected and wrapped in encryption.
+Not all routers are VPN-compatible, but if they are, you can use a VPN to protect your whole router network with encryption.

 Protect your router and enhance your privacy with a VPN.